MetPX/sarracenia/doc/Admin.rst

 ~~~~~~~~~~~~~~~~

 By default, when sarracenia is installed, it is done as a user tool and not a system-wide resource.
-the tools/ sub-directory directory allows for integration with tools for different usage scenarios.
+The tools/ sub-directory directory allows for integration with tools for different usage scenarios.

 ..
 NOTE::
    tools/sr.init -- a sample init script suitable for sysv-init or upstart based systems.